-B Chord Guitar Finger Position – 3 Easy Ways To Play
+B Major Chord – 3 Easy Ways To Play

 I remember in the first few years of playing guitar I avoided any song that had the B chord.
 After a while and quite a collection of songs that I wanted to learn but was avoiding.
 You won’t have to do that.
 This lesson will allow even a brand-new beginner to play any song with a B chord.

 WHICH B CHORD GUITAR FINGER POSITION?

 If you are brand-new beginner I recommend you stick with the first B chord guitar finger position which is fairly easy on guitar.
 It’s not only the easiest but also really does sound good.
 When you practice this form of the B major chord you’ll also be preparing yourself for other chords in the future.
 All three forms of the B chord are what we call movable chords.
 It means that you can move the B chord up and down the guitar neck and make new chords.
 For example, by moving the chord up one fret it now becomes a C chord.
 What makes it a movable chord?
 It is because you are fingering all the notes that you are playing.
 None of the strings are left open.